TheLorkus/scholar-helper/scholar-helper/README.md

 ## Brawl dashboard

-The app now exposes a “Brawl dashboard” tab that mirrors the standalone Splinterlands Brawl Dashboard repo: enter a guild ID (defaulting to your guild) and the UI pulls the most recent brawl records plus player win/loss stats for the last 20 cycles.
-This section reuses the API helpers from `scholar_helper.services.brawl_dashboard`, shows the latest guild payouts, and computes per-player win rates for the selected window—it can be extended with Supabase persistence once the brawl schema is finalized.
+The app now exposes a “Brawl Assistant” landing page (it loads first) that mirrors the standalone Splinterlands Brawl Dashboard repo: enter a guild ID (defaulting to your guild) and use the multi-tab layout (Brawl history, Player stats, Guild trends) to see recent cycles, drill into individual tournaments, and compare player win rates.
+The Scholar rewards tracker remains available as the second page.
+The Brawl Assistant leverages `scholar_helper.services.brawl_dashboard` and can be extended with Supabase persistence once the brawl schema is finalized.
 -## Import historical season snapshots

 - Both the app and importer require the `SUPABASE_SERVICE_ROLE_KEY` (not just `SUPABASE_ANON_KEY`) so they can read/write `public.season_rewards`; configure that secret in Streamlit Cloud and your `.env` file to keep the history tab working.